LukasWoodtli/WebPage/content/language_implementation_patterns.md

 *"This input-driven approach lets us decouple the input and output order, albeit at the cost of buffering up the various output pieces.
-It’s totally worth it, though."*
+It's totally worth it, though."*

 *"We know that the translation process is about creating an input model, enriching it with semantic information, and then creating an appropriate output model.
-Target-specific generator classes are familiar and well-structured, but building them is a lot of work, and they’re often a hassle to use.
+Target-specific generator classes are familiar and well-structured, but building them is a lot of work, and they're often a hassle to use.
 Visitors that generate text directly are much more convenient.
 Unfortunately, print statements lock the order of the output elements to the input model traversal order.
-Besides, computing output strings in a general-purpose programming language ain’t exactly pretty."*
+Besides, computing output strings in a general-purpose programming language ain't exactly pretty."*